jordigilh/konveyor-enhancements/enhancements/assets-generation/cloud-foundry-application-discovery/README.md

   // Type captures the `type` field in the Process specification.
   // Accepted values are `web` or `worker`
   Type ProcessType `json:"type,omitempty"`
-  // Name represents the name of the process.
-  Name string `json:"name"`
   // Image represents the pull spec of the container image.
   Image string `json:"image"`
+  // Command represents the command used to run the process.
+  Command []string `json:"command,omitempty"`
+  // DiskQuota represents the amount of persistent disk requested by the process.
+  DiskQuota string `json:"disk,omitempty"`
   // Memory represents the amount of memory requested by the process.
   Memory string `json:"memory,omitempty"`
-  // DiskQuota represents the amount of persistent disk requested by the process.
-  DiskQuota string `json:"disk,omitempty"`
   // HealthCheck captures the health check information HealthCheck Probe `json:"healthCheck"`
   // ReadinessCheck captures the readiness check information.
   ReadinessCheck Probe `json:"readinessCheck"`
-  // Command represents the command used to run the process.
-  Command []string `json:"command,omitempty"`
   // Replicas represents the number of instances for this process to run.
   Replicas uint `json:"replicas"`
-  // Env define the list of k/v values to inject to the running container.
-  Env map[string]interface{} `json:"env,omitempty"`
-  // Routes represent the routes that are made available by the process's open port.
-  Routes Routes `json:"routes,omitempty"`
   // LogRateLimit represents the maximum amount of logs to be captured per second.
   LogRateLimit string `json:"logRateLimit,omitempty"`
 }